 The pipe becomes saturated as the amount of data being transferred increases.
 More notably, the pipe becomes saturated as the KB To Replica/sec value approaches the KB To Replica/sec threshold.

-By default, the KB To Replica/sec threshold value is dynamic and is the highest global value seen between replicas since first opening the AlwaysOn tab.
+When opening the AlwaysOn tab, the KB To Replica/sec threshold value is dynamic and is the highest global value seen between all availability groups and replicas for the current session by default.

 The pipe color changes as the recovery queue grows; the color changes from a dark green, to light green, to orange, and finally once the Recovery Queue KB Threshold is passed the color changes to red.